English

 Through external sync sources

-Once you add external sources like Notion, GitHub, or Gmail as connections, synced data is automatically transformed into Content Nodes and stored in your project's file tree.
+Once you add external sources like Notion, GitHub, or Gmail as access points, synced data is automatically transformed into Content Nodes and stored in your project's file tree.

 Best practices